 EFFECT OF ISSUANCE OF COMMON STOCK UPON EXERCISE OF WARRANTS AND OPTIONS; POSSIBLE ISSUANCE OF ADDITIONAL OPTIONS.
-The Company has an aggregate of 4,228,069 shares of Common Stock authorized but unissued and not reserved for specific purposes and an additional 5,281,120 shares of Common Stock unissued but reserved for issuance upon exercise of (i) options granted pursuant to the Company's stock option plans, (ii) outstanding warrants.
+Immediately after the European Offering, the Company will have an aggregate of 4,003,069 shares of Common Stock authorized but unissued and not reserved for specific purposes and an additional 5,506,120 shares of Common Stock unissued but reserved for issuance pursuant to (i) the Company's stock option plans, (ii) outstanding warrants, and (iii) exercise of the Advisors' Warrants .
 All of such shares may be issued without any action or approval by the Company's stockholders.
-Although except for issuances upon exercise of outstanding options or warrants there are no present plans, agreements, commitments or undertakings with respect to the issuance of additional shares of Common Stock or securities convertible into any such shares by the Company, any shares issued would further dilute the percentage ownership of the Company held by the public stockholders.
-The Company has agreed with Rickel that it will not issue any securities or rights thereto, other than shares of Common Stock issuable upon exercise of the Warrants and options granted pursuant to the Company's stock option plans, without its consent until November 21, 1999.
-Rickel, which ceased operations as a registered broker dealer on September 19, 1997, consented to the issuance of the IMMI Shares in connection with the Company's acquisition of IMMI and the securities issued in the European Offering.
-The Company also has agreed with CA IB that, except for shares of Common Stock issuable upon exercise of the Warrants and outstanding options granted pursuant to the Company's existing stock option plans, until May 20, 1998, it will not issue or sell, offer or contract to issue or sell, grant any option for issuance or sale of, or otherwise dispose of, directly or indirectly, any shares of Common Stock or any securities convertible without, in each case, the prior written consent of CA IB, which consent will not be unreasonably withheld.
+Although there are no present plans, agreements, commitments or undertakings with respect to the issuance of additional shares or securities convertible into any such shares by the Company, any shares issued would further dilute the percentage ownership of the Company held by the public stockholders.
+The Company has agreed with Rickel that it will not issue any securities, or rights thereto, without its consent until November 21, 1999.
+Rickel, which ceased operations as a registered broker dealer on September 19, 1997, has consented to the issuance of the securities specifically described herein.
+The Company also has agreed with CA IB that, except for shares of Common Stock issuable upon exercise of the publicly-traded warrants issued in the Company's initial public offering in November 1997 (the "Public Warrants") and outstanding options granted pursuant to the

+Company's existing stock option plans, for a period of six months following the closing of the European Offering, it will not issue or sell, offer or contract to issue or sell, grant any option for issuance or sale of, or otherwise dispose of, directly or indirectly, any Common Stock or any securities convertible into, exchangeable for, or representing the right to receive Common Stock without, in each case, the prior written consent of CA IB, which consent will not be unreasonably withheld.